 The Mormon Worker

-Founded in 1933 by Dorothy Day, a Catholic convert and journalist, and Peter Maurin, a French worker and scholar, the Catholic Worker Movement is grounded in a firm belief of the dignity of every human being, as taught in the Sermon on the Mount found in The New Testament.
+If we are crazy, then it is because we refuse to be crazy in the same way that the world has gone crazy. –Peter Maurin (Cofounder of the Catholic Worker movement) Founded in 1933 by Dorothy Day, a Catholic convert and journalist, and Peter Maurin, a French worker and scholar, the Catholic Worker Movement is grounded in a firm belief of the dignity of every human being, as taught in the Sermon on the Mount found in The New Testament.
 Followers of the Catholic Worker Movement are dedicated to socio-political issues including, but not limited to, nonviolence, prayer, hospitality for the homeless, the anti-war movement, voluntary poverty, racism, justice and economic equality.
 Day and Maurin formed the Catholic Worker with the hope of bringing about a “new society within the shell of the old, a society in which it will be easier to be good.”
-Read more here.